vsakel/ChatBot-Summarizer/README.md

 `docker-compose up -d`

 **Note**:

-1.Docker Desktop should run in background.
+1. Docker Desktop should run in background.
-2.We run the containers in detached mode (-d flag), so our containers run in the background.
+2. We run the containers in detached mode (-d flag), so our containers run in the background.

 ### Access the services Locally